ZiqiYe77/CCAIC/Colorization Network/README.md

 During the training process, every 1000 iterations will generate snapshots about `colornet_iter_[ITERNUMBER].caffemodel` and `colornet_iter_[ITERNUMBER].solverstate`, which can be used to resume network training when training is interupted.
 You can run `./train_resume.sh` and specify ITERNUMBER(iterations) in the `train_resume.sh`

 (D) <b>Get color probability distribution. </b>
+After getting the final Caffemodel, run `python Output_313pro.py` to get the final probability distribution, and the final output is npy file.